 The trail proceeds in a northeast direction towards the hills.
 The trail is an ATV route, and as such there are some muddy areas where you may be required to walk off the trail.
 The beginning of the trail goes through the valley bottom with low tundra vegetation.
 Views are great.
 As the trail continues, the forest surrounds the trail with spruce, alder, willow and wildflowers.

 You have reached the highest point on the Nabesna Road, and crossed a major watershed divide.
-All waters flowing west and south from the divide are carried by the Copper River to the Gulf of Alaska.
-All waters flowing to the east enter the Nabesna River, the Tanana, the Yukon, and ultimately the Bering Sea.
+All waters flowing west and south from the divide are carried byt the Copper River to the Guld of Alaska.
+All waters flowing to the east ener the Nabesna River, the Tanana, the Yukon, and ultimately the Bering Sea.

-Trailhead is located at the end of the maintained portion of the Nabesna Road, Mile 42.
+Access: Trailhead is located at the end of the maintained portion of the Nabesna Road, Mile 42.
 As you near the end of the maintained portion of the Nabesna Road, you will reach private property owned by the Ellis family, who operate Devil’s Mountain Lodge, established here in the 1950s.
+Please respect their privacy and take care not to park on their property or private air strip.
+Continue driving on the road through the Ellis property.… ...more